There are specific certification pathways for different endoscopic modalities and typically a pathway will consist of:

 - local review and sign off by training lead

 - review and sign off by national JETS training lead.

 Recording training activity

 All activity undertaken on training lists should be recorded on the ePortfolio.
-Any activity undertaken on service lists does not count towards the total number of procedures.
 All procedure data must be logged on JETS and not in paper-based format or through other logbooks.